gradle/gradle/subprojects/docs/src/docs/release/notes.md

 To build the additional distributions you can run the generated `Zip` tasks `enterpriseDistZip` and `communityDistZip`.
 For more information, please consult the
 [user guide](userguide/distribution_plugin.html).

-### Improved Java library distribution plugin
+### Improved Java library distribution plugin (i)

 The Java library distribution plugin now extends the newly introduced distribution plugin.
 Thanks to this, you can now create tar files and install Java library distributions.

 For more information, please consult the [user guide](userguide/javaLibraryDistribution_plugin.html).

-### New build dashboard plugin
+### New build dashboard Plugin (i)

 Thanks to a contribution from [Marcin Erdmann](https://github.com/erdi), a new `build-dashboard` plugin has been added.
 This plugin adds a task to projects to generate a build dashboard HTML report which contains references to all reports that were generated during the build.
 In the following example, the `build-dashboard` plugin is added to a project which has also the `groovy` and the `codenarc` plugin applied:

     apply plugin: 'groovy'